top of page

 Biography

-His debut as a composer was with his piece "Strings" at the "Musik Installationen" festival in Nuremberg (DE).
-As part of the Athens Epidaurus Festival and the Ziria Festival in Greece, he appeared in Michail Marmarinos' production of "Trackers," an ancient drama by Sophocles, in the role of Hermes.
-Performances took place at the ancient theater of Epidaurus, the Odeon of Herodes Atticus in Athens, and Mount Kyllene.
+He made his debut as a composer with his piece "Strings" at the "Musik Installationen" festival in Nuremberg (DE).
+As part of the Athens Epidaurus Festival and the Ziria Festival in Greece, he appeared in Michail Marmarinos' theater production of "Trackers," an ancient drama by Sophocles, in the role of Hermes.
+Performances took place at the ancient theaters of Epidaurus, the Odeon of Herodes Atticus in Athens, and Mount Kyllene.

 bottom of page